regankhadgi/posts-like-dislike/readme.txt

 = I want to display in the post detail template.
 Do you have a custom function? = We do have a shortcode [posts_like_dislike] which can also be used as custom function through `<?php echo do_shortcode('[posts_like_dislike]');?>`

+= Can I disable fontawesome? =
+Yes you can disable the fontawesome as well from the display settings and also you can use your own icons by using custom icon option in the display settings

+= Can I undo like and dislike after already liking or disliking? = Yes you can undo like or dislike by clicking the like or dislike.
+You can also give the different icon color for already liked or disliked icon from the display settings.

 == Screenshots ==

 1. Like Dislike Icon Template 1